Contact

 Will I need follow-up or maintenance care?

-We offer complimentary check-ups to all our patients 6 months after their therapy treatments have ended.
-Our goal is to help you fully recover and understand how proper exercise and posture will help you maintain full mobility and good health and remain pain free.
+Our goal is to help you fully recover and understand how proper exercise and posture will help you maintain full mobility, good health and remain pain free.
 Maintenance care is generally not necessary.

 What if I need to return to treatment?

-If you have a recurrent problem after you have completed physical therapy you should give us a call.
-Whether or not you return to physical therapy will depend on a number of factors.
-It would depend if it was a re-injury of the same area previously treated, how long it has been since your last physical therapy treatment, how long it’s been since you saw the physician (if applicable), and many other factors.
-Your therapist will take all this into account as well as review of your chart to determine what should be done.
+Whether or not you return to physical therapy will depend on a number of factors: a re-injury of the same area previously treated, time since your last physical therapy treatment, time since you saw the physician (if applicable), just to name a few.